Economy of Indianapolis: Retail trade

 The Ayres Clock at Washington and Meridian streets is a landmark at the former flagship L. S. Ayres department store in downtown Indianapolis.
-The 1905 building was incorporated into Circle Centre Mall in the 1990s.
+The 1905 building was incorporated into Circle Centre Mall (1995–2025).

 Two national retailers are based in Indianapolis.
 Founded in 1976, Finish Line, Inc. operates more than 500 athletic apparel stores throughout the U.S. The company was acquired as a subsidiary of United Kingdom-based JD Sports in 2018.
 Founded in 1995, Lids specializes in athletic headwear with more than 1,100 stores throughout the U.S. and Canada.

 Four major department stores were based in Indianapolis, including H. P. Wasson and Company (1874–1980), L. S. Ayres (1872–2006), L. Strauss & Co.
 (1853–1993), and William H. Block Co.
 (1874–1987).
 Indianapolis serves as headquarters for two of the largest commercial real estate investment trusts in the U.S., Simon Property Group and Kite Realty Group.
 Simon's portfolio of more than 200 commercial shopping mall properties in North America and Asia comprises a gross leasable area of some 241000000 sqft.
 Duke Realty manages a portfolio of 550 logistics facilities, primarily used for distribution or e-commerce.